gtri/rapid-modeling-tools/comments/slstarnes_comments_and_notes.md

   * Tab `Delegation Counters`, Column O - There is a note that doesn't seem to belong - "One more thing to know - is this last delegation for the row?"'
   * Tab `Delegation Counters`, Columns A-F - `#REF!` errors occur because you are pointing to rows on `Connections` that are empty.
   * Tab `Delegation Counters`, Columns K-N - `#N/A` errors occur because the vectors selected in the formulas are of different lengths.
+* Quick Start Readme (`ingrid-quick-start/README.md`)
+  * This file tells the user to use `anaconda-project`, but this should not be a requirement to run the app.
+  * There is quite a few questions I have from the _Creating the Input Files_.
+    * Is the the user to export all of the black-colored tabs?
+This seems to be implied, but is not clear.
+I reworded things assuming this was the case, but I am not sure.
+    * What is meant by the sentence that begins "Removing this dependency..."
+Are you telling the user why the did the copy or is this (the bulk selecting) a task they are supposed to execute?
+    * There should be a better introduction to the concept of "you need a modeling pattern" than the statement about file naming.
+It sounds like I need to pick a modeling pattern.
+Is it safe to assume your users know what this will mean?
+If not, then you should provide a bit more info, but even if they do then it should be broached before talking about file naming.One option is to link to the `../ingrid/src/model_processing/patterns/README.md` file.
+    * This sentence is confusing -- `In effect if you wish to create a composition model...`.
+First, what data is mentioned above?
+    * Looking at the code in `commands.py`, it looks like you cycle through the sheets in the workbook.
+This is confusing with this quick start writeup which sounds like I am to make 1 workbook for each black tab.
+* Ingrid Readme (`ingrid/README.md`)
+  * When I run `anaconda-project run make-html` I get a make error --- `make: *** No rule to make target html.
+Stop.`.
+Note I am on a Mac.
+    * The issue is that the make (or make.bat) are not present.
+I am pretty sure the `sphinx-quickstart` script is what creates the Makefile and a make.bat.
+Since I haven't run that I don't have the make file.
+    * I did also try `sphinx-build -b html src/model_processing doc` but got an error saying `config directory doesn't contain a conf.py file`.
+* Patterns (`../ingrid/src/model_processing/patterns/README.md`)
+  * Looking at these JSON files they seem specific to your spreadsheet.
+If I am doing a new project would I need to create new json files?
+I have not seen any discussion about updating / creating pattern files.
+The quick start makes it sound like if I want to make new patterns I can rather than -- unless you are using this dummy show-and-tell spreadsheet you have to create your own patterns.
+    * If the user does create patterns then they should go somewhere other than deep in this `src` folder like maybe `~/patterns` or `./patterns`.
+  * These files do not come over as part of the install which means that the `PATTERNS` variable is pointing to a non-existent path.
+This means that the `json_patterns` variable under commands.create_md_model is always an empty list (`[]`).
+When I say it doesn't come over, what I mean is that when i go look in the install directory (~/miniconda3/envs/model_processing/lib/python3.6/site-packages/model_processing-0.1.0-py3.6.egg/model_processing/) there is not a patterns folder.